-EPT richness was "good to fair" for all four of the Ebright Creek macroinvertebrate samples taken in 2015.
+EPT richness was "good to fair" for all four of the Ebright Creek macroinvertebrate samples taken in Year 1 (2015) during the baseline sampling event.
 Ephemeroptera richness was "very poor" at all sites.

 Intolerant taxa richness and clinger richness were "very poor" in the lower macroinvertebrate site (Macroinvertebrate Sampling Stations 1 and 2) and Trichoptera richness was "very poor" in lower sections of Ebright Creek (Macroinvertebrate Sampling Station 1 and the King County Ambient Monitoring site).
 Intolerant taxa richness, tolerant percentage and long lived species richness were "good to excellent" in the upper sites (Macroinvertebrate Sampling Stations 2 through 4).
 The lower sites were located in the restored stream channel.
 The upper sites were located in the forested, relatively undisturbed ravine section of the stream.
 A future decrease in these metric in the upper sampling sites may be predictive of upstream habitat changes due to urban land cover increase or other anthropomorphic changes.